Art Union Lottery vs Traditional Lottery House Prizes: The Complete Australian Comparison

 Art union and charity house lotteries differ in legal structure, odds, and tax treatment.
 Here's what Australian punters need to know before buying.

-Quick Answer: **TL;DR:** Art union lotteries must legally direct a percentage of ticket revenue to arts/cultural projects, while traditional charity lotteries direct proceeds to their specific charitable purpose (hospitals, veterans, etc.), with compliance verified through state gaming authorities and the ACNC register.
+Quick Answer: Art union lotteries must legally direct a percentage of ticket revenue to arts and cultural projects, while traditional charity lotteries direct proceeds to their specific charitable purpose (hospitals, veterans, etc.).
+Compliance is verified through state gaming authorities and the ACNC register.

 Two Types of Draw, Two Very Different Rules